Want to know how high-speed streaming works?

 We've changed the way VNC® Connect works under the hood, so the remote computer screen is streamed continuously.
 This means your local screen is refreshed much more often, especially for graphically-intensive content over slower networks, greatly improving your ability to interact in real-time.

 At the same time, we've extended our patent-protected compression algorithms to ensure the increase in screen refresh rate doesn't come at the expense of picture quality.

 Eventually, everyone with a valid Professional or Enterprise subscription.

-There's a staged rollout, so in the first release you'll need to connect from VNC Viewer running on a desktop Windows, Linux and Mac computer.
-Mobile support is coming soon.
+There's a staged rollout, so in the first release you'll need to connect from VNC Viewer running on Windows, Linux, Mac or Android. iOS support is coming soon.

 In addition, the small percentage of cloud connections relayed via our cloud service won't benefit just yet.
-We aim to have everyone up to speed by the end of Q1 2019.
+We aim to have everyone up to speed by Q2 2019.

 How have you derived your performance figures?

 We compared four common use cases with the previous version of VNC® Connect, measuring the number of frames per second received over different network environments each time.

 You're likely to notice the biggest difference the slower your network.
 Our 'up to' figures at the top are taken from simulating an average US broadband connection, by limiting the available bandwidth to 37 Mbps, adding latency of 33ms and applying 0.3% random packet loss.

 We also benchmarked ourselves against our competitors, and we're confident we compare well!